trackmania-rl/tmrl/readme/competition.md

 _**CAUTION**: if the car crashes (i.e., the episode auto-resets due to failure to move forward), we add a penalty of 100 seconds to the next episode.
 Avoid crashes at all cost!_

 For the Alpha iteration, your score is evaluated on the `tmrl-test.Map.Gbx` track provided in `C:\Users\YourUsername\TmrlData\resources`.

+We evaluate your results thanks to the [save_replays.py](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tools/save_replays.py) script.
+The `"SLEEP_TIME_AT_RESET"` entry if `config.json` (`C:\Users\YourUsername\TmrlData\config`) is set to 0.0 to avoid wasting time at the beginning of the episode (but you should leave it to the default 1.5 for training, to alleviate non-Markovness).
+Other entries are left to their default values.

 You are strongly encouraged (but not required) to open-source your code and provide a description of your approach, so we can publish a link to your repo in the `description` column of the leaderboard.